 Lately, we have received a few questions about the three different participation types in Quick Polls and Survey & Forms.
 Just the clue for us to put this short article together to clarify how they differ.
 If you have not seen it, the three different participation types are:

-- Anyone (ask for email & screen name)
+- Unverified (anyone with an email & screen name)

 - Registered participants only